 Not too long ago, I posted out the recipes I have on my site that were made with Lipton’s Onion Soup Mix.
 Or rather, my Homemade Onion Soup Mix recipe.
-There were quite a few more than I thought I had on my site, but there was one glaring omission.
+There were quite a few more recipes than I thought but there was one glaring omission.
 I’ve never posted it because it’s so easy, it’s hardly a recipe.
-It’s that Old Lipton Onion Soup Pot Roast Recipe from the 60’s.
+It’s that Old Lipton Onion Soup Pot Roast Recipe from the ’60s.

-Here’s an oldie but a goodie recipe, a pot roast with a Bloody Mary sauce.
+Bloody Mary Pot Roast is one of those oldie-but-goodie recipes that’s been in my recipe box for ages.
+The sauce is basically what’s used in a Bloody Mary.
 Of course, you’re not going to get tipsy and it’s perfectly fine for children!
-If there’s any concern about the alcohol, substitute white or white wine vinegar for the Vodka.
+If there’s any concern about the wee bit of alcohol, I’ll show you how to substitute white wine vinegar for the Vodka.